Donotalo/playground-8bjr8a2j/lessons/lesson09.md

 # What's Happening?

 `disk.img` is a block device.
 In [QEMU a block device](https://qemu-project.gitlab.io/qemu/system/invocation.html#hxtool-1) should be represneted by two things: a [device back end](https://qemu-project.gitlab.io/qemu/system/device-emulation.html#device-back-end) and a [device front end](https://qemu-project.gitlab.io/qemu/system/device-emulation.html#device-front-end).
 The `blockdev` parameter specifies a device back end and the `device` parameter specifies a device front end that the guest sees.
-When the guest operates on the front end (e.g., reading a file), it actually reads some bytes from the back end.
+When the guest operates on the front end, e.g., reading a file, it actually reads some bytes from the back end.

 ## Setup